 For those interested in using an elevated platform, I found the following resources.
 These include designs that will limit raccoons, opossums, skunks, and coyotes.
 In general, minimal elevation (even 1-2 feet) will usually exclude skunks.
 On the other hand, raccoons can climb just about anything, but they aren't great jumpers.

 - The Ark Workshop offers a variety of cat feeding stations for sale.

 - For a more permanent structure, here are the building instructions for a raccoon proof feeder courtesy of Shawdowcats.net.

 When setting up a feeding station for a lost cat, you probably want something more portable.
-I sometimes just use a folding table with a box secured on top to protect the food from the weather.
-I will add a photo of my setup soon.
+I sometimes just use a folding table with a box on top to protect the food from the weather.
+With a large enough table, a trap can also be set up if needed.
+This set-up works to keep skunks out, but usually not raccoons or opossums.
+I haven't yet had a coyote show up at an elevated feeding station, so I can't say from personal experience how well this works to exclude coyotes.
 If anyone else would like to share their elevated feeding station designs, please email photos to email@example.com.

 One concern that I sometimes have with elevated cat feeding stations is whether it might also exclude some cats.
 In my experience, not all cats are great jumpers and some cats, in particular old or overweight cats, might have difficulty reaching the platform.

 Other Potential Methods to Protect Cats from Coyotes at a Feeding Station

 Below are some additional suggestions, but most have minimal to no research that I am aware of.
 However, I am planning to do additional journal research on these topics.

 Lost Pet Research participates in affiliate referral programs including Amazon Associates.
 If you purchase anything via an affiliate link, I may receive a small commission at no cost to you.
 Learn more here.